 Pregnancy, Birth and Baby offers free and confidential support and counselling to women, their partners, friends and relatives.
 Call on 1800 882 436.

 Many women affected by a miscarriage benefit from counselling.
-SANDS (miscarriage, stillborn and neonatal death support) provide support groups for parents and their family whose baby has died through stillbirth, neonatal death, miscarriage, ectopic pregnancy and medically advised termination.
+SANDS (miscarriage, stillborn and neonatal death support) provide support groups for parents and their family whose baby has died through stillbirth, miscarriage, ectopic pregnancy and medically advised termination.

 Information on SANDS groups in Australian states can be obtained from the SANDS Australia website.